JosephWardDotTech/josephwarddottech.github.io/_posts/2018-07-09-injecting-javascript.md

 ---
 layout: post
-title: "Injecting JavaScript for testability"
+title: ""Exploring the Power and Pitfalls of JavaScript Injection for Web Testing"
 date: 2018-07-09 09:51
 featured_image:
 code: true